-A detailed overview and characterization of them has been provided as part of final D4.10 (al. M. F., April 2020).
+A detailed overview and characterization of them has been provided as part of final D4.10 [3].
 Please refer to this deliverable for any detail about it.

-FIGURE 11.
+FIGURE 12.
 IHES SENSING NODE SW ARCHITECTURE: ANALYTICS MQTT JSON FLOW

-FIGURE 12.
+FIGURE 13.
 IHES LEA ON CLOUD-JAM STM32 BOARD